ROME: The Alchemical Gate…

 Mercury - mercury

-To make the solution even more difficult, there is a series of epigraphs bearing mysterious messages.
-On the threshold, for example, is inscribed "SI SEDES NON IS"...a motto that read from the left means "if you sit you don't go" and read from the right "if you don't sit you go"...
+To make the solution even more difficult, there is a series of inscriptions bearing mysterious messages.
+On the threshold, for example, the words“SI SEDES NON IS”are engraved…amotto that, when read from left to right, means “if you sit, you do not go,” and when read from right to left, “if you do not sit, you go”…

-We thank the following sources for the information gathered, and invite you to further inquire:
+We would like to thank the following sources for the information provided, and we invite you to explore the topic further:

 Ph: Mikhail Malykh, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons